rancher/docs/content/rancher/v2.x/en/installation/options/air-gap-helm2/_index.md

 This section covers how to install Rancher on a Kubernetes cluster in an air gapped environment.

-A Kubernetes install is composed of three nodes running the Rancher server components on a Kubernetes cluster.
+A Kubernetes installation is comprised of three nodes running the Rancher server components on a Kubernetes cluster.
 The persistence layer (etcd) is also replicated on these three nodes, providing redundancy and data duplication in case one of the nodes fails.

 ### Air Gapped Docker Installations